Node.js CommonJS/ESM Interop: Edges and Dual Packages

 cjs-module-lexer

 Named export extraction from CJS is handled by cjs-module-lexer, a dependency vendored into Node's source tree.
-It's a WASM-compiled parser (originally written in C) that scans CJS source code and identifies export assignment patterns without evaluating the code.
+It scans CJS source text and identifies likely export assignment patterns without evaluating the code.

 The lexer recognizes these patterns: